$141.4M annual value at full build

 | Burrard infrastructure savings | $15M |

-| Net 20-year NPV | $0.92B |
+| Net 20-year NPV | $1.30B |

 Sensitivity Analysis

-Total annual value response to variation in five key parameters, each tested independently while holding others at base case.
+Total annual value response to variation in key parameters, each tested independently while holding others at base case.
 The chart below loads data from the economic model and renders the impact of each parameter variation.

-Parameters varied independently around base case: diesel price ($1.20-$2.00/L), social cost of carbon ($200-$400/t), electricity rate ($0.040-$0.065/kWh), utilization (60%-95%), solid carbon product price ($1,000-$5,000/t).
-Electricity rate variation does not affect total annual value because it impacts production cost (LCOH) rather than revenue streams.
+Parameters varied independently around base case: demand scale (70%-120%), diesel price ($1.20-$2.00/L), social cost of carbon ($200-$400/t), utilization (60%-95%), solid carbon product price ($1,000-$5,000/t).
+H2 sales price ($5-10/kg) and electricity rate ($0.040-$0.065/kWh) affect operator EBITDA but not total annual value, which measures system-wide economic impact including offtaker savings.

 Scenario Modelling

 Four scenarios ranging from Phase 1 initial deployment through full build with potential export demand.
-Conservative scenario assumes 50% offtaker participation across all applications.
+Conservative scenario assumes 80% offtaker participation across all applications.

 Phase 1 includes West Coast Express, SeaBus, transit buses, and port cranes at 40% of base demand.
 All scenarios use a 5% discount rate over 20 years with a 5-year linear ramp to target capacity.